Last Updated on March 3, 2023

 Bitter Melon Soup

 Bitter melon is a tropical fruit that resembles a cucumber.
 It’s typically green in color, yet when it’s fully ripened, it turns whitish orange.
-A simply wonderful dish, Bitter Melon has many health benefits such as being keto-friendly and low on the glycemic index.
-High amounts of Vitamin C and Vitamin K are also present alongside folate.
-It is a popular dish in Asian, Middle Eastern, and Caribbean cuisines.
+It is a popular ingredient in Asian, Middle Eastern, and Caribbean cuisines.

 Bitter Melon Types

 Indian Bitter Gourd- The taste of Indian melon is also sharper than other varieties.
-It is fan favorite in Indian cuisine, uses the melon alongside tumeric.
-The turmeric mixes well with bitter melon nutrients Vitamin A, Vitamin C, and Vitamin K, becoming a potent immunity elixir.
+It is a fan favorite in Indian cuisine and uses melon alongside turmeric.

 Bitter Melon Benefits